mohammadbutt/42_get_next_line/README.md

 * [Running the program](#running-the-program)
 * [Optional Installation - Valgrind](#optional-installation---valgrind)
 * [Examples](#examples)

-There are some difference between getline and get_next_line. getline(3) function uses fopen(3) because it gives`FILE* stream`.
-However, get_next_line uses open(2) because it gives a file descriptor, and the project requires file descriptor.

-`FILE*` can be converted into a file descriptor using fileno(3).
-But the opposite is not possible.

 # Features
 This program reads multiple different files and keeps track of where each file finished reading when a new line occurs.